Scope and Contents

 Oversize: Boxes 161-190, plus 13 flat files.
 Included are artifacts, awards, books, clippings, newspapers, playbills, photographs, posters and original artwork.
 Of special interest are two stage set models; J.B., designed by Eric Coco and Long Day's Journey into Night, designed by Ming Cho Lee.

 - From the Collection: Mason, Marshall W. (Person)

 Conditions Governing Access

 Some student information is restricted.
+Access to audiovisual materials and born-digital files is limited pending imaging.
 This collection is stored off-site and requires two business days advance notice for retrieval.
 Please contact the McCormick Library at email@example.com or 847-491-3635 for more information or to schedule an appointment to view the collection.